UKTV Bright Ideas: Closure

 UKTV Bright Ideas ceased broadcasting on all platforms on 14 October 2007 at 6 pm.
 The last programme on the channel was an episode of Antiques Roadshow, followed by a promotion of Dave.
+The following day, the bandwidth space that UKTV Bright Ideas used with Virgin1 (the ex-Ftn) would become home to UKTV History, downgrading its hours on the platform, while Dave launched in UKTV History's bandwidth.